ACTION NEEDED:

 WRDA bills authorize water resources studies and projects and set policies for navigation, flood control, hydropower, recreation, water supply and emergency management for the U.S Army Corps of Engineers (Army Corps).
 This legislation advances county interests related to ports, inland waterways, levees, dams, wetlands, watersheds and coastal restoration.

-NACo has played a key role in including county priorities in previous WRDA bills.
-During the 2018 WRDA cycle, NACo testified before the U.S. Senate Committee on Environment and Public Works on the county role in strengthening America’s water infrastructure.
-The final 2018 WRDA bill included several provisions supported by counties, such as requiring the Army Corps to consult with impacted stakeholders, including local government, on future pending WRDA projects, annual district budgets, deauthorized projects and guidance documents.
-NACo leadership was also active during the 2020 and 2022 WRDA cycles, sending multiple
+Counties work with the Army Corps to strengthen local infrastructure and NACo has played a key role in including county priorities in previous WRDA bills.
+During the 2018 WRDA cycle, NACo testified before the U.S. Senate Committee on Environment and Public Works on the county role in strengthening America’s water infrastructure and ultimately secured several provisions supported by counties, such as requiring the Army Corps to consult with impacted stakeholders, including local government, on future pending WRDA projects, annual district budgets, deauthorized projects and guidance documents.
+NACo leadership was also active during the 2020 and 2022 WRDA cycles, sending multiple letters to Congressional leaders advocating for county priorities.

 KEY TALKING POINTS: